bobs24/Pintu-Public-Repo/README.md

 This document explains everything I did and how you can rebuild the database from scratch.

 I decided to make this a full, reproducible project using PostgreSQL.
-Instead of just sharing a few scripts, I wanted you to see the whole workflow clearly — from raw data to final, clean tables ready for analysis.
+Instead of just sharing a few scripts, I wanted you to see the whole workflow clearly from raw data to final, clean tables ready for analysis.

 The folder structure is pretty simple and divided into three parts that reflect the process:

-* `/1-Data/`: contains the 4 original CSV files you provided.
+* `/1-Data/`: contains the 4 original CSV files.
 * `/2-schemas/`: includes all the SQL scripts to create the database tables.
 I split this into two groups — one for the raw data (as-is from CSV) and one for the final cleaned model.
 * `/3-transformations/`: this is where all the transformation logic lives.
 These scripts take the messy raw data and turn it into structured, typed tables.